EvanBurdick/AI-Animal-Checkers/README.md

 On the computer's turn, moves are done automatically.
 You can scroll up in the terminal to view the computer's decision.

 ## Minimax algorithm explanation (alpha/beta pruning)

+Minimax is a recursion algorithm that searches for the move that will return the highest [static evaluation](https://en.wikipedia.org/wiki/Evaluation_function) of the board.
+A depth is set which indicates how deep the search will go (how many moves it will look ahead).
+The further the depth of the search, the "smarter" the play is, as well as the more time it takes to compute.
+The depth is 8 moves by default but that can be changed in the driver.cpp file.

+The search works by first gathering a collection of possible moves to make.
+Then, it explores each of the moves, by then making a collection of moves the player could make in response.
+This continues to happen until the depth is met, in which it then returns the static evaluation of that move.

+My program uses a modified version of the minimax algorithm called the [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) method, which helps cut down computation time by abandoning search paths that are not worth exploring.